A-GHOSH-dev/blockchain-project/README.md

 - Discuss the model's findings that while co-benefits influence project selection, the final carbon credit price is primarily influenced by the project type.
 - Highlight the potential for Colombia, Peru, and Brazil to lead in combined markets for carbon credits and ecosystem services.

-# CARBON EMISSION MONITORING AND CREDIT TRADING: THE BLOCKCHAIN AND IoT APPROACH
+# 4.CARBON EMISSION MONITORING AND CREDIT TRADING: THE BLOCKCHAIN AND IoT APPROACH

 ## Proposed Methodology: